fndou05/Flower-Classification/README.md

 ## Repository Structure

-Describe the structure of your repository and its contents, for example:

 ```
 ├── code
 │   └── Flower Image Classification.ipynb
 │   └── models
 ├── images
-├── Data
-│   └── train
-│   └── val
 ├── README.md
 ├── .gitignore
 └── BlossomTech Presentation.pdf